Basic MMT and Economic Justice

 Contents

 For most of this whole course on MMT I am going to use the example of New Zealand, since many people claim MMT only applies to a country like the USA which enjoys a global reserve currency status.
-This would be false.
+This would be false on both counts.
 MMT applies perfectly well to a small open economy like New Zealand.
 The currency is the NZD.
+The US dollar is not a global reserve currency, since the Bretton-Woods system was abandoned over 50 years ago.

 The Bare Minimum